rundeck/docs/docs/manual/job-plugins.md

 - [Webhooks](/manual/notifications/webhooks.md)

 :::warning
-There is an updated user interface for notifications.
+There is an updated user interface for notifications in v3.3.4 and later.
 If you prefer to continue to use the old interface, set the following property in rundeck-config.properties:
 'rundeck.feature.notificationsEditorVue.enabled = false'

 If you wish to use the updated notifications view, add the following property to rundeck-config.properties: